Agricultural Literacy Curriculum Matrix

 Farmer George: The Seeds of a Presidency

-Students will read two books and pursue a process of inquiry to profile George Washington, understanding and evaluating the personal characteristics that made him a great leader while also exploring historical and modern food systems.
+Students pursue a process of inquiry to profile George Washington, evaluating the personal characteristics that made him a great leader while also exploring historical and modern food systems.
+Grades 3-5

 Activity 1: Farmer George Plants a Nation